tinode/chat/docs/API.md

   ],   // response to a request for credential verification, optional }
 ```
-The `basic` authentication scheme expects `secret` to be a base64-encoded string of a string composed of a user name followed by a colon `:` followed by a plan text password.
-User name in the `basic` scheme must not contain colon character ':' (ASCII 0x3A).
-The `token` expects secret to be a previously obtained security token.

-The only supported authentication schemes are `basic` and `token`.
-Although `anonymous` scheme can be used to create accounts, it cannot be used for logging in.
-A scheme `reset` can be used for password reset.

 Server responds to a `{login}` packet with a `{ctrl}` message.
 The `params` of the message contains the id of the logged in user as `user`.
 The `token` contains an encrypted string which can be used for authentication.
 Expiration time of the token is passed as `expires`.